resi-labs-ai/resi/docs/miner_policy.md

     - Notify the appropriate data protection authority (e.g., ICO) within 72 hours of becoming aware of a personal data breach.

 ## 2. Prohibited Content
-As a miner, you are strictly prohibited from collecting, processing, or transmitting the following types of content:
+As a real estate data miner, you are strictly prohibited from collecting, processing, or transmitting the following types of content:
 1. Illegal Content
     - Child abuse material or exploitation.
     - Hate speech, extremist propaganda, or content inciting violence.
     - Content related to human trafficking or modern slavery.
 2. Copyrighted Material
     - Content protected by copyright unless you have explicit permission or a valid license to use it.
+    - Proprietary real estate databases or MLS data without proper licensing.
 3. Explicit or Harmful Content
     - Pornographic or explicit imagery.
     - Content promoting self-harm, suicide, or drug abuse.
+4. Prohibited Real Estate Data
+    - Personal financial information of property owners or buyers.
+    - Private contact information beyond what is publicly available.
+    - Confidential transaction details not in public records.

-3. Acceptable Use Expectations
+## 3. Acceptable Use Expectations
-Macrocosmos expects all miners to:
+ResiLabs expects all real estate data miners to:
-Comply with platform-specific terms of service and relevant laws, including GDPR.
+- Comply with platform-specific terms of service and relevant laws, including GDPR.
-Use Macrocosmos subnets for ethical and lawful purposes only.
+- Use ResiLabs subnets for ethical and lawful real estate data collection purposes only.
+- Respect the terms of service of data sources (e.g., Zillow, RapidAPI).
+- Focus on publicly available property information and avoid private or confidential data.
-Regularly review and update your data collection and processing practices to ensure compliance with legal and ethical standards.
+- Regularly review and update your data collection and processing practices to ensure compliance with legal and ethical standards.
-Immediately cease processing any flagged or prohibited material and report concerns to the appropriate authorities where required.
+- Immediately cease processing any flagged or prohibited material and report concerns to the appropriate authorities where required.
+- Ensure real estate data collection serves legitimate business and research purposes.

-4. Commitment to Support
+## 4. Commitment to Support
-Macrocosmos is committed to supporting miners in understanding and meeting their GDPR obligations.
-To help you navigate these requirements and ensure compliance, we provide the following guidance and resources:
+ResiLabs is committed to supporting real estate data miners in understanding and meeting their GDPR obligations.
+To help you navigate these requirements and ensure compliance while collecting property data, we provide the following guidance and resources:

 ## **GDPR Guidance and Resources**
 1. Overview of GDPR Requirements